-For many children with a disability, schooling can be a challenging time.
+For many children with a disability, school can be a challenging time.
 However, there are a number of ways to make this easier and ensure they feel supported by parents, teachers and peers as they develop lifelong skills.

 In Australia, every child has the right to the same educational opportunities.
 As a parent of a child with disability you are able to choose the best option for your child and your family, regardless of their level of disability.